Comparing the brewing result of Zisha teapots from different periods

 A- Purity of the clay:

 At present, it is not easy to find modern teapots without additives.
 In contrast, old teapots used pure clay without additives in them.
-That said, until now, I haven’t read any scientific study that shows that using a modern teapot with some additives, in particular, barium carbonate, which is used for different purposes in modern clay, one of them is to avoid Hua Ni spots in clay (look at the picture below), is harmful to the human body.
+That said, until now, I haven’t read any scientific study that shows that using a modern teapot with some additives, in particular, barium carbonate, which is used for different purposes in modern clay, one of them is to avoid Hua Ni spots in clay (look at the picture below), is harmful to the human body (in the amount used in a teapot).
 More research is needed.
 If someone has an article or a study about that, I would be more than willing to read it.
 If you kindly send it to me, I will read it and show it on this post.

 Furthermore, there are other additives like colouring agents.